Creative Carbon Scotland’s Guide to Making Plans for COP26

 - Get Ready Glasgow is a resource by Glasgow City Council that provides up-to-date information on practical arrangements for COP26 in the city.

-Other art-based organising and events taking place around COP26:
+Other art-and-culture-based organising and events taking place around COP26:

 - Season for Change is organising and funding a programme of events leading up to COP26.

 - Glasgow Science Centre are holding a major public engagement programme leading up to COP26 entitled ‘Our World Our Impact‘

 - One Ocean is an initiative bringing together artists and marine scientists for collaboration around COP26.